-If a club is not able to get its house in order and suffers such financial problems that it looks as if it will go out of business, the usual course of action is for the club to go into administration.
-If a club goes into administration assets, such as the training complex, will be sold in order to recoup money and thus pay off creditors.
+If a club suffers such financial problems and looks as if it will go out of business, the usual course of action is for the club to go into administration.
+If a club goes into administration, assets, such as the training complex, will be sold to recoup money and thus pay off creditors.

 Is there a body which will assist football players if the club is not able to pay their wages?